 4. Coca-Cola

 One particular campaign I remember is the one with @cocacolabelgium.
 They launched this campaign to connect with Belgian consumers through 14 Instagram influencers in Belgium.
 Eight of these influencers had less than 100k followers.

-The brand picked influencers with different niche audiences to show consumers how their product can fit into their various lifestyles.
-I say, brilliant!
+The brand picked lifestyle creators with different niche audiences to show consumers how their product can fit into their various lifestyle moments — one of the most effective marketing tactics for brands aiming to reach specific audiences authentically.

 5. Nike